 The parties agree to recognise the valuable role of the Learning Support Coordinator in the Primary Teachers' Collective Agreement at clause 3.36.
+Clause wording is in the attached Annexe.

 The parties intend that the employment conditions for Learning Support Coordinators across state and state integrated schools are consistent.
 Should additional terms and conditions for Learning Support Coordinators be agreed in the ratification or variation of another Collective Agreement covering teachers in state or state-integrated schools, the Secretary for Education shall offer these conditions to the National Secretary of NZEI TRR via a variation within one month of ratification/variation of the other collective agreement.
-This shall apply starting from the date these terms of settlement are signed and continuing through the term of this Agreement only.
+This shall apply starting from the date these terms of settlement are signed and continuing through the 36-month term of this Agreement only.
 (For the avoidance of doubt, this entitlement does not apply during any period that the collective continues in force under s 53 of the Employment Relations Act 2000.)